 I’ve been given a lifeline and I want to do the same for others.

-“I went into a deep depression and never thought I’d leave my flat again,” he recalls.
+“I went into a deep depression and never thought I’d leave my flat again.”

 Things began improving when Live Well Kent got involved.
-They put Nick in touch with our community inclusion service and he began meeting regularly with a support worker called Gill.
-“I can honestly say Gill saved my life,” he says.
+They put Nick in touch with a community inclusion service and he began meeting regularly with a support worker called Gill.

 “She helped me build the confidence to go back outside for short periods.
 She was willing to sit and talk me through what I’d be doing which made it a lot less daunting.
 It was also nice having somebody to talk with again – it gave me back a sense of normality.”